 27.3.20.1 General

 For receiver minimum input sensitivity, adjacent channel rejection, nonadjacent channel rejection, receiver maximum input level, and CCA sensitivity requirements described in this subclause, the input levels are measured at the transmit antenna connector and are referenced as the average power per receive antenna.
-For tests in 27.3.20.2 (Receiver minimum input level sensitivity), 27.3.20.3 (Adjacent channel rejection), and 27.3.20.4 (Nonadjacent channel rejection), the number of spatial streams under test shall be equal to the number of utilized transmitting STA antenna (output) ports and also equal to the number of utilized Device Under Test input ports.
-Except where otherwise noted, each output port of the transmitting STA shall be connected through a cable to one input port of the Device Under Test.
+For tests in 27.3.20.2 (Receiver minimum input level sensitivity), 27.3.20.3 (Adjacent channel rejection), and 27.3.20.4 (Nonadjacent channel rejection), the number of spatial streams under test shall be equal to the number of utilized transmitting STA antenna (output) ports and also equal to the number of utilized receiving STA antenna (input) ports.
+Except where otherwise noted, each output port of the transmitting STA shall be connected through a cable to one input port of the receiving STA.

 CID 1647